sidssn/paul-test/README.md

 =================
 After downloading and unzipping the folder, you need to:

-• On your command line, go to the folder where you have unzipped this project (should be a folder named `nhsd-test`)
+• On your command line, go to the folder where you have unzipped this project

 • You should see a python script called `app.py` in the root of the folder